Morgan Ortagus

-Morgan Deann Ortagus (born July 10, 1982) is an American television commentator, financial analyst, and political advisor who served as spokesperson for the United States Department of State from 2019 to 2021.
-She previously held government positions as a deputy attaché and intelligence analyst at the United States Department of the Treasury and as a public affairs officer at USAID.
-Ortagus worked as national security contributor at Fox News prior to her appointment as State Department spokesperson.
-She is an officer in the United States Navy Reserve.
+Morgan Deann Ortagus (born July 10, 1982) is an American diplomat, intelligence analyst, political advisor, naval officer, and former television commentator serving as deputy special presidential envoy to the Middle East since 2025.
+A member of the Republican Party, she previously served as spokesperson for the United States Department of State from 2019 to 2021.

+Ortagus began her career in government as a deputy attaché and intelligence analyst at the United States Department of the Treasury and later as a public affairs officer at USAID.
+She worked as a national security contributor at Fox News until her appointment as State Department spokesperson.
+Since 2014, Ortagus has been an intelligence officer in the United States Navy Reserve.

-During her time at the State Department, she was critical of Iran and China, particularly over the Chinese Communist Party's efforts to shift blame to the United States for the COVID-19 pandemic.
+During her time at the State Department, Ortagus was critical of Iran and China, particularly over the Chinese Communist Party's efforts to shift blame to the United States for the COVID-19 pandemic.
+She played a key role in the Abraham Accords.

-In February 2022, Ortagus announced her candidacy for Tennessee's 5th congressional district in the 2022 election, but was disqualified by the Tennessee Republican Party.
+Ortagus is the founder of POLARIS National Security, co-chair of the Women's Democracy Network at the International Republican Institute, and a member of the board of advisors for the China Center at Hudson Institute.
+She was a candidate for Tennessee's 5th congressional district in the 2022 election, but was disqualified by the Tennessee Republican Party despite her endorsement by President Donald Trump.

 Early life and education

 Ortagus was born in Auburndale, Florida to Ronald E. and Denise C. Ortagus.
 Her father owned a cleanup and restoration company, and her mother was the office manager.
-She grew up in Florida and won the Miss Florida Citrus title in 2003.
+An identical twin, she grew up in Florida and won the Miss Auburndale, Miss Teen Auburndale, 2003 Miss Florida Citrus, and Miss Orange Blossom titles.
 Ortagus volunteered with Students Against Destructive Decisions and Mothers Against Drunk Driving after her mentor was killed by a drunk driver in 1996.

-In 2005, Ortagus—a first-generation college student—graduated from Florida Southern College with a Bachelor of Science degree in political science.
-She originally expressed interest in music, but switched her major to political science after the September 11 attacks.
-In 2013, Ortagus graduated from Johns Hopkins University with a Master of Arts degree and a Master of Business Administration from the Carey Business School.
-Ortagus's research at JHU included work on counterinsurgency.
+In 2005, Ortagus, a first-generation college student, graduated from Florida Southern College with a Bachelor of Science degree in political science.
+Originally interested in studying music, she switched her major to political science after the September 11 terrorist attacks and converted to Judaism.

+In 2013, Ortagus graduated from Johns Hopkins University with both a Master of Arts in Government degree and a Master of Business Administration from the Johns Hopkins Carey Business School.
+Ortagus' research at JHU included an honors thesis on counterinsurgency.

 Career

 Political campaigns

 In 2006, Ortagus worked as press secretary on former Deputy National Security Advisor K. T. McFarland's Senate campaign.
-Prior to that, she had been a campaign staffer for Florida Republican congressman Adam Putnam.
+Prior to that, she worked on Adam Putnam's campaign staff.

-In 2016, Ortagus was a volunteer on the Jeb Bush 2016 presidential campaign.
+Ortagus was a volunteer on the Jeb Bush 2016 presidential campaign.